 When IP other than scholarly articles and books is created by a non-faculty staff member working directly with a faculty member, the College will have an interest in the IP.
 For example, when an IT staff member develops software in collaboration with or at the request of a faculty member, the College will own that software to the extent it is written by the staff member.
 The faculty member will have an interest in the IP to the extent he or she was also involved in writing the software.
 In all cases, faculty and staff members are expected to acknowledge assistance or co-authorship when appropriate.

-Literary, scholarly and artistic works created by students – for example, essays, papers, works of art, poems, and short stories — will be owned by the students who create them.
+Literary, scholarly and artistic works created by students – for example, essays, papers, presentations, works of art, poems, and short stories — will be owned by the students who create them.
 The College has no identity or functional interest in other classroom, laboratory, and academic materials generated by students in the instructional process, provided that they are not used for commercial purposes.
 Commercial use of such materials (for instance, selling a transcript of a lecture) would likely involve a College identity interest and the IP of a faculty member, and would require approval by the College and the faculty member).